hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01e-Multimedia.md

     + AudioNode able to represent different kinds of filters, control devices, and graphic equalizers
     + exactly one input and one output
   + properties
+    + `frequency`
-    + `frequency`: frequency in the current filtering algorithm (Hz); most impactful
+      + frequency in the current filtering algorithm (Hz); most impactful
+      + boosting volume inside the range of frequencies
+      + unchanged volume outside the range of frequencies
     + `detune`: detuning of the frequency in cents
+    + `Q`
-    + `Q`: Quality factor, a dimensionless parameter describing how underdamped an oscillator or recsonator is
+      + Quality factor, a dimensionless parameter describing how underdamped an oscillator or resonator is
+      + control the width of the frequency band
+      + The greater the Q value, the smaller the frequency band.
+    + `gain`
-    + `gain`: the gain used in the current filtering algorithm
+      + the gain used in the current filtering algorithm
+      + positive value: corresponding to the boost, in dB, to be applied
+      + negative value: attentuation
     + `type`: kind of filtering algorithm, including `lowpass`, `highpass`, `bandpass`, `lowself`, `highself`, `peaking`, `notch`, `allpass`
   + use of `frequency`, `detune` and `Q` depnding on type of filtering algorithm
   + demo: [frequency response of various filters](https://webaudioapi.com/samples/frequency-response/)